Florida Nursing: 3 Great Reasons for Becoming a Nurse in the Sunshine State

 We’ve got good news for anyone considering launching a nursing career in Florida.
 Keep reading for some compelling things to consider.

 1. Florida nursing is growing

-While it’s hard to drive definitive conclusions about the future of the Florida nursing workforce from this, these factors appear to be a strong indicator for the job market to remain steady.
+While it’s hard to derive definitive conclusions about the future of the Florida nursing workforce from this, these factors appear to be a strong indicator for the job market for nursing professionals to remain steady.

 2. Florida is home to many impressive healthcare organizations

-- Hospital Corporation of America
+- Hospital Corporation of America®

-- Baptist Health
+- Baptist Health®

 - Consulate Health Care

 3. Quality of life in Florida is high

 There’s a lot to like about living in Florida.
 Warm weather, beaches and natural beauty alone keep a steady stream of visitors and permanent migrants flocking to the state, but that’s just part of what makes Florida a solid destination for setting down lasting roots as a nurse.